Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 ## Basic Usage

-The SDK is initialised against a single environment within a project on [https://flagsmith.com](https://flagsmith.com), for example the Development or Production environment.
-You can find your environment key in the Environment settings page.
+The SDK is initialised against a single Environment.
+You can find your Environment key in the Environment settings page.

 ![Image](/img/api-key.png)

 ### Retrieving feature flags for your project

-Sign Up and create an account at [https://flagsmith.com/](https://flagsmith.com/)

 In your application, initialise the Flagsmith client with your API key: